Mary is a tilapia farmer in Brazil. Through her articles, she shares insights and tips to make your farm more profitable.

 - Dry Creek Ranch

 - Lake View Farm

 - Sunny Banks Ranch

 - Riverside Farm

 - Crooked Creek

 I personally love to see a bit of levity when it comes to farming.
-If you have a small farm or homestead you will know a sense of humor is crucial.
-Tell me I am not the only one who has chased chickens or guinea fowl around a coop trying to get them to go in.
-Like a scene from a Keystone Cops film, it was one of those moments that was aggravating but knew I'd laugh about later.
+If you have a small farm or homestead, you will know a sense of humor is crucial to keeping your sanity.
+Tell me I am not the only one who has chased chickens or guinea fowl around a coop trying to get them to go in at night.
+Like a scene from a Keystone Cops film, it was one of those moments that was aggravating, but I knew I'd laugh about it later.

-With that in mind, here are a few names for your homestead that are funny.
+A humorous name can be one that incorporates your own name, place, or a play on words.
+With that in mind, here are a few names for your homestead that are funny:

 - Back Achers Farm (Back Acres Farm)